nishkalavallabhi/jekyll-now/_posts/2017-06-23-QAGReadings1.md

 Overall, I was not convinced that there is a lot of improvement over the state of the art because of their architectural choices.
 My perception may change as I continue to read more.
 One good thing about reading this though is: I knew most of the pre-2016, non-DL related work mentioned over there, but I did not know many datasets referred there.

-So, my homework: I only knew about the SQuAD dataset before, I learnt about several more now.
+So, my homework:
 > "We are aware of other question answering datasets like WebQuestions (Berant et al., 2013), WikiQA (Yang et al., 2015) and  SimpleQuestions (Bordes et al., 2015)."

-The next step is to start going through these first!
+-next step is to start going through these first!

 Phew, tough job.
 It will take a while to get used to Jekyll markdown and posting with it!